-Empirical Content of QRE in Matching Pennies Games: If payoff disturbances are i.i.d. (e.g. logit, probit, etc.) then the set of possible QRE equilibria for the asymmetric matching pennies game in Table 4 is the shaded set in figure 8.
-Goeree et al. (2018) generalizes this nonparametric restriction implied by QRE for arbitrary finite games and show that the relative measure of the shaded region is bounded above by 1/K!, where K is the number of available actions in the game for a player.
+Empirical Content of QRE in Matching Pennies Games: If payoff disturbances are i.i.d. (e.g. logit, probit, etc.) then the set of possible QRE equilibria for the asymmetric matching pennies game in Table 4 is the shaded set in Figure 8.
+Goeree et al. (2019) generalizes this nonparametric restriction implied by QRE for arbitrary finite games and show that the relative measure of the shaded region is bounded above by 1/K!, where K is the number of available actions in the game for a player.
 That set is further restricted if the payoff disturbances are identically distributed according to a specified parametric distribution, e.g. logit with the same precision, in which case the set of possible QRE is a line not an area.
-As always, empirical content is further sharpened when multiple treatments with different payoff parameters are used.
+As always, empirical content is further sharpened when multiple treatments with different payoff parameters are used, e.g. Holt and Palfrey (2020).